Citizen Politics in America: Public Opinion, Elections, Interest Groups, and the Media

 In this part of our series on American Government, we will examine the separation of powers among the three branches of government, and the role of voters, political parties, and the broader federal bureaucracy.
 We’ll explore how “the people” affect the behavior of members of Congress, what constitutes success in a president’s domestic and foreign policies, and how much power an unelected judiciary should have in a democratic system.

-- How Congress members are influenced by their constituencies
+Understand how Congress members are influenced by their constituencies

-- What causes political polarization between Republicans and Democrats
+Understand what causes political polarization between Republicans and Democrats

-- How executive orders expand the powers of the presidency
+Learn how executive orders expand the powers of the presidency

 Your Instructor

 Thomas E. Patterson is Bradlee Professor of Government and the Press in the Kennedy School of Government at Harvard University.
-He is author of the book Informing the News: The Need for Knowledge-Based Journalism, published in October 2013.
-His earlier book, The Vanishing Voter, looks at the causes and consequences of electoral participation, and his book on the media’s political role, Out of Order, received the American Political Science Association’s Graber Award as the best book of the decade in political communication.
-His first book, The Unseeing Eye, was named by the American Association for Public Opinion Research as one of the 50 most influential books on public opinion in the past half century.
-He is also the author of the award winning Mass Media Election (1980), and a general American government text, We the People, now in the 11th edition.
-His articles have appeared in Political Communication, Journal of Communication, and other academic journals, as well as in the popular press.
+He is author of the book Informing the News: The Need for Knowledge-Based Journalism , published in October 2013.
+His earlier book, The Vanishing Voter , looks at the causes and consequences of electoral participation, and his book on the media’s political role, Out of Order , received the American Political Science Association’s Graber Award as the best book of the decade in political communication.
+His first book, The Unseeing Eye , was named by the American Association for Public Opinion Research as one of the 50 most influential books on public opinion in the past half century.
+He is also the author of the award winning Mass Media Election (1980), and a general American government text, We the People , now in the 11th edition.
+His articles have appeared in Political Communication , Journal of Communication , and other academic journals, as well as in the popular press.
 His research has been funded by the Ford, Markle, Smith-Richardson, Pew, Knight, Carnegie, and National Science foundations.
 Patterson received his PhD from the University of Minnesota in 1971.

 Ways to take this course